StachuDotNet/docs/products/memgraph/upcoming/tutorials/got-kills.md

 ORDER BY Kills DESC
 ```

-7) Remember that shocking last episode of fifth season when they killed Jon Snow and we tooootally thought he was gonna stay dead?
+7) Remember that shocking last episode of the fifth season when they killed Jon Snow and we totally thought he was gonna stay dead?
 Well, let's list all the characters that would survive if he actually stayed dead.

 ```opencypher
 MATCH (c:Character {name: 'Jon Snow'})-[k:Killed]->(c2:Character)